-Youtech US Smart Lock technology is a system of keyless locks, digital smart keys, and management applications that allows the control of access to facilities, premises and equipment containing cyber systems:
+Youtech US Smart Lock technology is a system of keyless locks, digital smart keys, and management applications that controls access to facilities, premises and equipment containing cyber systems:

 The Youtech Smart Lock system provides rigorous control of physical access to facilities containing cyber systems.
-Owners and operators of low-impact bulk electric system facilities, including solar, wind and energy storage facilities, can greatly enhance security at a level of cost and complexity much lower than badge-based access control systems.
+Owners and operators of low-impact BES facilities, including solar, wind, and energy storage facilities, can greatly enhance security at a level of cost and complexity much lower than badge-based access control systems.